aelij/AzureMediaServicesPowerShell/README.md

     DownloadAsset <assetId> - downloads all the files for an asset ToMP4 <assetId> - creates a job to convert the given asset to MP4 ContentKeys - list content keys
-    CreateAsset <filename> - upload and create a new asset from local file TaskPresets - list the task presets
+    UploadAsset <filename> - upload and create a new asset from local file TaskPresets - list the task presets
     ErrorDetails <taskId> - Show error details of a failed task StreamingUrl <assetId> - Create an Origin Locator for a SmoothStream asset